woodward4422/tweet-generator/README.md

 ## game_of_golf.txt
 Used as my corpus to be tokenized and then passed into my Second_Markov_Dictogram to create the markov model which will generate a realistic sentence about the rules of golf

+## histogram_list.py
+List of lists histogram

+## histogram_tuple.py
+List of tuples histogram

+## histograms_dict.py
+Histogram implemented with a dictionary

+## sample.py
+Random weighted sampling from the histogram.

 ## All the rest
 Most of the files are just testing files created while we were learning different topics in my CS 1.2 Intro to Data Structures course.
 I hope to refactor the code in the next few weeks once this assigment gets graded in order to improve the readability of the code base